Emmanuel Sanders: Pittsburgh Steelers

+2010 season

-The Pittsburgh Steelers selected Sanders in the third round (82nd overall) of the 2010 NFL Draft.
+The Pittsburgh Steelers selected Sanders in the third round (82nd overall) of the 2010 NFL draft.
 He was the seventh wide receiver selected and was the first of two wide receivers the Steelers selected in 2010, along with Antonio Brown.

-2010 season: Rookie year

-On June 15, 2010, the Pittsburgh Steelers signed Sanders to a three-year, $1.80 million contract that includes a signing bonus of $586,000.
+On June 15, 2010, the Steelers signed Sanders to a three-year, $1.80 million contract that includes a signing bonus of $586,000.

 Throughout training camp, he competed for the fourth wide receiver position on the depth chart against Antonio Brown and Tyler Grisham.
 Head coach Mike Tomlin named Sanders the fifth wide receiver on the depth chart to begin the regular season, behind Hines Ward, Mike Wallace, Antwaan Randle El, and Arnaz Battle.

 Sanders made his NFL debut in the Steelers' 15–9 season-opening victory against the Atlanta Falcons.
 He missed the next three games (Weeks 2–4) as a healthy scratch after the Steelers' coaching staff elected to use Antonio Brown instead due to his added special teams abilities.
 On October 17, 2010, Sanders caught a 22-yard pass from quarterback Ben Roethlisberger in the second quarter to mark his first NFL reception.
 After Week 9, Sanders received increased playing time after he surpassed Antwaan Randle El on the depth chart and became the No. 3 wide receiver.
 In Week 10, he caught five passes for 41 yards and scored his first NFL touchdown on a six-yard pass from Ben Roethlisberger in the Steelers' 39–26 loss to the New England Patriots.

 Sanders finished his rookie year with 28 receptions for 376 yards and two touchdowns in 13 games and one start.
 He also had 25 kick returns for 628 yards and logged ten combined tackles on special teams.